 The word "introvert" is commonly misunderstood.
 People think it is associated with someone who is shy lacking social skills or unpleasant to be around in general.
 This is not really correct.
 An introvert is someone who finds strength not from others but from within.
 They are capable of being happy without others; however this does not mean they have no friends.
 They actually require alone time in order to function.
 Dublin Coffman is an extroverted society and the students don't understand introverts.
 Introverts enjoy thinking and analyzing in their own minds and SOME NOT ALL of them consider social interaction trivial.
 They are often studious and excellent learners.
 Dublin parents don't think your kid is flawed by being an introvert.
 Know that this is natural and be proud!
 He or she will go on to accomplish great things!

 Dublin Coffman High School is a public high school in Dublin.
-The principal of Dublin Coffman High School is Mr. Michael E. Ulring and can be contacted at email@example.com.
-1,628 students attend Dublin Coffman High School and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Multiracial.
-8% of the 1,628 students here are classified as "economically disadvantaged", and 11% have subsidized lunches.
-The student to teacher ratio at Dublin Coffman High School is 15:1.
+The principal of Dublin Coffman High School is Mr. Michael E. Ulring, whose e-mail is email@example.com.
+1,628 children attend Dublin Coffman High School and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Multiracial.
+8% of the 1,628 students here are classified as "economically disadvantaged", and 11% are paying reduced lunch prices.
+The ratio of students to teachers at Dublin Coffman High School is 15:1.
 Dublin Scioto High School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts